Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Bell pepper's daily need coverage for Vitamin C is 89% more.
+• Bell peppers' daily need coverage for vitamin C is 89% more.

-• Bell pepper is lower in Cholesterol.
+• Bell peppers are lower in cholesterol.

 The food varieties used in the comparison are Chicken, broilers or fryers, meat and skin, cooked, roasted and Peppers, sweet, green, raw.